 2. You will get an image (2.) and a content box (3.) with a headline and some placeholder text.
 The orange notations indicate that Trigger 1 belongs to Content 1.
 Double click the image to access its settings panel on the left side.
 Here you can change the image and edit it as necessary (e.g. cropping it to a certain aspect ratio, desaturate or apply a blur effect).
 The text on the trigger can be typed into the Image caption in theText tab.

 3. This is your content box directly beneath the image trigger.
 Make sure not to place anything else between the two elements, or step 4 will not work properly.

 4. Here you can link the trigger to anything, be it another page, external sources or a certain element.
 For this accordion and accordions in general, the Next Element option is the most useful.
 That is why it's already selected.
 It will link the trigger to the subsequent element or container in the editor.
 In this case our content box.
 Should there be any other element between image and content, the accordion will not work as expected anymore.

 5. To create more triggers (and content boxes) you can either select the according element and press [CTRL+D] to duplicate, or you can click the small icon while hovering above the element.
 This will create a copy for you right after the original.
-It's important to move the new trigger below the existing content, so it doesn't interfer with the Link to Next Element function preiously mentioned.
+It's important to move the new trigger below the existing content, so it doesn't interfere with the Link to Next Element function previously mentioned.
 The same applies to each new content box.